 However, as with most supplements, creatine is very misunderstood.
 Not only that, there are a lot of you out there who wonder “should I Be taking creatine?”.
 I think most of you out there know that creatine works.
 Now, I’m not going to get into the science or mechanics of creatine but instead look at the question of whether or not you should take creatine.
 If you are interested in knowing when and how (as well as the safety) of creatine, please see the page about creatine information here.

 I think the first thing you have to ask yourself is whether or not you are in a position to start taking creatine.
 That is, has your training and diet been consistent for over 2 months?
 Not only that, has your training and diet been improving with each week?
-If your diet is lackluster, and your weight training is sporadic at best, than your not ready for creatine and shouldn’t take it.
+If your diet is lackluster, and your weight training is sporadic at best, than you're not ready for creatine and shouldn’t take it.
 Creatine can help work wonders, but only under the right conditions.

 Let me give you a personal example.
 Every once in awhile, I’ll take a few months off, sometimes more.
 When I start back in the weight room again, I give my body about 2 months to adjust to my diet and weight training program.
 During this time, my body starts to grow again and with each passing week, I start to get stronger and stronger.
 It generally takes my body a few months to start to get back into shape.
 However, once I know my body is growing without supplements and my diet and training are consistent, I will introduce creatine.